Sparse Training of Neural Networks based on Multilevel Mirror Descent: Method

 \section{Method}

 A typical training problem to find optimal network parameters $\theta\in\real^d$ consists of solving

 where $\loss\colon\real^d \to \real$ is a differentiable and non-negative loss function, for example, the empirical loss.
-One way to enforce constraints or encourage sparsity in solutions is to specify a proper, convex, and lower semicontinuous function $\reg\colon\real^d\to(-\infty,\infty],$ such as the $\ell_1$-norm or indicator function of a closed convex set, and consider a minimization of $\loss+\reg.$ The approach of Bregman iterations is to directly minimize $\loss$, while implicitly minimizing $\reg.$ This is achieved through the scheme
+One way to enforce constraints or encourage sparsity in solutions is to specify a proper, convex, and lower semicontinuous function $\reg\colon\real^d\to(-\infty,\infty],$ such as the $\ell_1$-norm or indicator function of a closed convex set, and consider a minimization of $\loss+\reg.$ An alternative approach, which we discuss in the following, is to employ (Linearized) Bregman iterations, in which the loss $\loss$ is directly minimized while implicitly minimizing $\reg.$